Audio-Universe/sonification-suite/docs/user-guide.md

 Click the ***Download*** button to save your sonification as either WAV or MP3.
 Sonifications generated for 5.1 or 7.1 audio are only available for download as WAV files.

 #### Summary
 In the ***Summary*** section you will find the style description (if using a preset style), the data name and the style name.
+If you used a custom Style, you will have the option to click ***Edit*** to go back to your Style settings and tweak anything that you like.

 In the ***Downloads*** section, you can save the dataset and Style file for later use.
 This may be handy if you have spent some time refining a dataset, or fine tuning a custom Style, and would like to import either of those back into the Suite for a future sonification.

 #### Mapping Table
 You can also download the ***Mapping Table*** for your sonification.
 This is a CSV file which shows the exact timing and sound parameters for each data point.
 For sonifications created using ***Continuous*** data mode (such as many of the preset light curve Styles), the table will show the evolving properties regularly sampled in time.